emmyway/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-task4 - modified rectangle class to return area task4 - Rectangle class is modified display a rectangle using # task6 - used the __str__ in Rectangle class
+task4 - modified rectangle class to return area task4 - Rectangle class is modified display a rectangle using # task6 - used the __str__ in Rectangle class task7 - modified display method that uses #, to represent x and y coordinates